Presidents of Azerbaijan and Turkmenistan delivered press statements

 Particularly highlighting the great personal contribution of the President of Azerbaijan to the strengthening of bilateral ties, the Turkmen head of state expressed his gratitude for this.

-The President of Turkmenistan stated that his country attaches great importance to the further development of cooperation with Azerbaijan, stressing that both countries and peoples are linked by centuries-old traditions of good-neighborliness, a common history, culture, language, and spiritual values.
+The President of Turkmenistan stated that his country attaches great importance to the further development of cooperation with Azerbaijan, stressing that both countries and peoples are linked by centuries-old traditions of good-neighborliness, a common history, culture, language, and moral values.

 "In conclusion, I would like to note that the Republic of Azerbaijan is confidently moving along the path of progress and prosperity," said Serdar Berdimuhamedov, wishing the brotherly Azerbaijani people peace, well-being, and continued prosperity.